 One of the best ways to experience London for free is to take a walk through the city.

-We’ve put together 15 self-guided walks that explore different areas of the city.
-They range from easy strolls (around 2-4 miles in length) through to longer all-day excursions (6-9 miles).
+We’ve put together 15 self-guided walks in London that explore different areas of the city.
+They range from easy strolls (around 2-4 miles) to longer all-day excursions (6-9 miles).

 Each walk includes detailed descriptions of what you can see along the way, with a map to follow your progress.